nops-io/helpcenter/pages/UserGuides/MAP/backfilling-a-cur-file.md

 </tr>
 </table>

-After the process has completed, please confirm it's been completed with your nOps point of contact.
+{%include note.html content="After the process has completed, please confirm it's been completed with your nOps point of contact."%}